 Another important lesson…share the classics if you want to build readers.
 Look at the books that are recommended for your grade level and weave them into your program.
 Our kids need to hear the classics and discover what’s new too.
 Even though he loved comics, Jeff’s mom, a teacher, shared with him many great books, Where the Wild Things Are (which he said gave him bad dreams.), Swimmy by Leo Lionni, The Giving Tree, by Shel Silverstein, and the “Fudge” stories by Judy Blume.

-Jeff grew up in Ft.
+Jeff Kinney grew up in Ft.
 Washington, Virginia, and he remembered buying his very first book and the experience in the book store.
 Crown Books gave him the feel of hardbacks, the smell of the paper, and the imagery of a great story.
 It was there that he found his first interest in books.
 He purchased his first book gift of Bloom County’s “Loose Tails” for dad, but he went on to enjoy Tolkein and many others.
-He discovered a book,, How to Draw and Sell Comics which got him interested in writing comics, and the lesson here is that books can help lead you to careers that will make you happy.
+He discovered a book, How to Draw and Sell Comics which got him interested in writing comics, and the lesson here is that books can help lead you to careers that will make you happy.

 Several years later, Jeff began at the University of Maryland and it was there that he began to write.
 His first book, The Igdoof Bathroom Companion…got rejected, but he did not give up.
 That is important an important life lesson.
 Writing takes practice, so be persistent.

 Once Jeff graduated, he was hired with a newspaper doing layouts (which we see as a skill in his Wimpy Kid books).
 Then, he moved into medical software, and eventually, game designer.
 I never knew he was involved with Fun Brain?
 Do you use that website?
 Cool huh??
-He began working for Pearson, but still kept looking for the “right” job.
-He enjoyed workng on the Poptropica website.
+Jeff began working for Pearson, but still kept looking for the “right” job.
+He enjoyed working on the Poptropica website.
 He loved the fact that this website requires no words to play.
-No identifying information and no words needed to play.
+No identifying information and no words were needed to play.
 Both Funbrain and Poptropica used his ability to draw cartoons.
 He worked on the illustrations for both.

 A few years ago, Jeff read Outliers by Malcolm Gladwell.
 It is a great book that looks at statistics and how the variables that impact them.
 The book gave him the encouragement to continue working on Wimpy Kid.
 The lesson here is to choose positive.
 Motivation in all aspects of life is important, and providing students with a purpose for reading pushes them to seek other books later.